slidysim/slidysim.github.io/SLIDYSIM_README.md

 > [!WARNING]
 > Configuring Slidysim multiplayer is a rather annoying task, that requires opening ports on your PC or using external tools such as Radmin.
 Old's readme Multiplayer guide is rather outdated, and no one really uses Multiplayer nowadays, because features of it are quite limited and better be replaced with [discord](https://discord.gg/7vXrWAS3yZ) chat.

 Ultimately, if you manage to open connection to your IP, you simply have to press ``Multiplayer -> Start server``, and share your IP with others to join.
+Make sure to open port ``1234`` when hosting.

 **Features of multiplayer:** (in case someone actually hosts it)